 - Related Entries

 We are much less well informed about the cosmology Parmenides expounded in the latter part of the poem and so must supplement the primary evidence of the fragments with testimonia, that is, with various reports or paraphrases of his theories that we also find in later authors.
-(A number of these testimonia are collected among the fifty-four “A-Fragmente” in the Parmenides section of Diels and Kranz's Die Fragmente der Vorsokratiker.
-A more comprehensive collection of testimonia, with English translations, is to be found in Coxon 2009, 99–267.)
-As always when dealing with an ancient philosopher whose work has not survived entire, one must take into account how the philosophical and other concerns of later authors thanks to whom we know what we do of Parmenides' original poem are likely to have shaped the transmission of the extant fragments and testimonia.
+(A number of these testimonia are collected among the fifty-four “A-Fragmente” in the Parmenides section of Diels and Kranz’s Die Fragmente der Vorsokratiker.
+A more comprehensive collection of testimonia, with English translations, is to be found in Coxon 2009, 99–267.
+Many of these testimonia are presented and translated together with the verbatim fragments in the D section of Laks and Most 2016.)
+As always when dealing with an ancient philosopher whose work has not survived entire, one must take into account how the philosophical and other concerns of later authors thanks to whom we know what we do of Parmenides’ original poem are likely to have shaped the transmission of the extant fragments and testimonia.
 Certainly the partial and imperfect preservation of his poem is one factor that complicates understanding of his thought.

 Parmenides’ poem began with a proem describing a journey he figuratively once made to the abode of a goddess.
 He described how he was conveyed on “the far-fabled path of the divinity” (fr.
 1.3) in a chariot by a team of mares and how the maiden daughters of Helios, the sun-god, led the way.
 These maidens take Parmenides to whence they themselves have come, to “the halls of Night” (fr.
 1.9), before which stand “the gates of the paths of night and day” (fr.
 1.11).
 The maidens gently persuade Justice, guardian of these gates, to open them so that Parmenides himself may pass through to the abode within.
 Parmenides thus describes how the goddess who dwells there welcomed him upon his arrival: